IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/00_igScheduler_Configure_Resources.md

 ---|---
 id | The resource’s ID must be unique amongst all resources. displayName | The display name identifies a resource in the application’s user interface. colorScheme | The color scheme is used to highlight the activities associated with this resource.
-The color scheme is optional, and is auto generated from one when not set.
+The color scheme is optional, and is auto generated if not set.
 Color scheme can be set by using the `$.ig.scheduler.ScheduleResourceColorScheme` enumeration.

 ## Resources color scheme
 There are 12 color predefined for the color scheme of the resources which can be used. `Stone` color is applied only when no resource is associated with appointment and cannot be set manually.